-First Philadelphia Charter School: What to know Before Applying in 2023
+First Philadelphia Charter School: What to Know Before Applying in 2024

-We have put together the information you need before applying to the first Philadelphia Charter School in 2023.
+In this article, we’ve put together the information you need before applying to the first Philadelphia Charter School in 2024.

 About First Philadelphia Charter School